 - Heat the oil in a skillet.
 Add the garlic and saute 30 seconds until fragrant, then add the yellow squash.
 Season with salt and pepper and saute for about two to three minutes until the squash starts to soften.

-- Add the rice to the skillet and stir to mix everything.
+- Add the rice and herbs to the skillet and stir to mix everything.
 Add the coconut milk, let it cook until the liquid begins to bubble at the corners, then place a tight lid on the skillet and cook 20 minutes without disturbing.

 - While the rice is cooking, preheat the oven to 350 degrees.
 Also blend the cashews with 1 1/2 cups water (or, for a creamier consistency, you can also use any nondairy milk)